FC U Craiova 1948: 2011–2013: Decline and legal problems

-In the meantime, in the summer of 2013, both FC Universitatea and CS Universitatea officially rejoined the Liga II competition, Series II.
+In the meantime, in the summer of 2013, both Universitatea and CS Universitatea officially rejoined the Liga II competition, Series II.
 The first match of this team was the victory against SCM Argeşul Piteşti in the fourth round of the Romanian Cup, qualifying to the fifth round of the competition.
-FC Universitatea and CS Universitatea competed in the same league and met in two games that year, both ended 0–0.
-With a more stable and sustainable financing, CS Universitatea promoted to Liga I that year, while FC Universitatea withdrew from the competition.
-The company operating the team went bankrupt, so FC Universitatea no longer appeared in any competition.
+Universitatea and CS Universitatea competed in the same league and met in two games that year, both ended 0–0.
+With a more stable and sustainable financing, CS Universitatea promoted to Liga I that year, while Universitatea withdrew from the competition.
+The company operating the team went bankrupt, so Universitatea no longer appeared in any competition.